WolframResearch/GurobiLink/README.md

-# GUROBILink for Wolfram Language
+# GurobiLink for Wolfram Language

-GUROBILink is a package implemented in [Wolfram Language](https://www.wolfram.com/language/) and C++ using [LibraryLink](https://reference.wolfram.com/language/guide/LibraryLink.html) that provides an interface to the [Gurobi](https://www.gurobi.com/) numerical optimization solver for continuous and mixed-integer linear programming (LP), quadratic programming (QP), quadratically-constrained programming (QCP) and other classes of problems.
+GurobiLink is a package implemented in [Wolfram Language](https://www.wolfram.com/language/) and C++ using [LibraryLink](https://reference.wolfram.com/language/guide/LibraryLink.html) that provides an interface to the [Gurobi](https://www.gurobi.com/) numerical optimization solver for continuous and mixed-integer linear programming (LP), quadratic programming (QP), quadratically-constrained programming (QCP) and other classes of problems.